 Consultant Trauma Surgeon, Royal Berkshire Hospital

-He is the chair of the Thames Valley CLRN (Comprehensive Local Research Network) Injuries and Emergencies Specialty Group.
-This post involves being involved at a national level in the management of multi-centre trials that deal with the treatment of trauma patients.
+He is the chair of the Thames Valley and South Midlands CRN (Comprehensive Research Network) Injuries and Emergencies Specialty Group.
+This post means that he is involved at a national level in the management of multi-centre trials that deal with the treatment of trauma patients.

 British Orthopaedic Association